Sustainable travel in Iceland

 Integrating sustainability into our travel plans and other actions in life is the key to the global and local welfare of ecosystems, cultures, and communities.
 Therefore, we have gathered some information on sustainability and tourism to help you plan your travels in Iceland.
 It includes a carbon footprint calculator, ten sustainable travel tips and more.

 Icelanders are very conscious of the environment, climate change and sustainability in general.
-Iceland has set ambitiousand aims for 55% cuts in carbon emissions by 2030 and carbon neutrality no later than 2040.
+Iceland has set ambitious goals and action plans to fight climate change and aims for 55% cuts in carbon emissions by 2030 and carbon neutrality no later than 2040.
 The travel industry is striving to maintain high sustainability and quality standards.

 Climate change creates threats for wildlife and communities

 Climate change significantly and directly affects Icelandic nature and communities.
 Many seabirds and marine life species face rapidly changing environments and even threats of extinction.
-For instance, Iceland's signature bird, the Atlantic puffin, is now listed as critically endangered on the.
+For instance, Iceland's signature bird, the Atlantic puffin, is now listed as critically endangered on the IUCN red list for birds.
 Climate change also leads to hazards for small coastal villages in the East- and Westfjords.
 More frequent and intense rainfall events, and thawing permafrost in the steep mountains that envelope the fjords, lead to an increased risk of landslides.

 Compensate for your carbon footprint locally